dataserver/obsidian-plugin-python-bridge/apidoc_ai_generated.md

 #### `create_note(path: str, content: str = "")`
 Creates a new note at the given vault-relative path.

-> Folders are created automatically if they don’t exist.
+> Folders are created automatically.

 #### `create_folder(path: str)`
-Creates a folder (and parent folders) at the specified path.
+Creates a folder (and parents) at the specified path.

 #### `check_path_exists(path: str) → bool`
-Returns `True` if a file or folder exists at `path`.
+Returns `True` if a file or folder exists.

 #### `delete_path(path: str, permanently: bool = False)`
 Deletes a file or folder.

-- If `permanently=True`, bypasses trash.
+- `permanently=True`: Bypasses trash

 #### `rename_path(old_path: str, new_path: str)`
 Renames/moves a file or folder.